Prohelion/prohelion.github.io/_documentation/Open_Source/ArrowPoint_Tablet/Overview.md

 * Tritium WaveSculpters
 * Tritium BMUs and CMUs

-The Wifi connection should be broadcasting CANbus data using the Prohelion and Tritium CANbus identifiers.
+The Wifi connection should be broadcasting CAN Bus data using the Prohelion and Tritium CAN Bus identifiers.

 Any issues please or question, please raise them on our GitHub account at [https://github.com/Prohelion/ArrowPoint-Android](https://github.com/Prohelion/ArrowPoint-Android)